tokiclover/browser-home-profile/README.md

 -----------

 **BROWSER**
-Set up a default broser to pick when running.
+Set up a default browser to pick when running.

 **TMPDIR** (default to `/tmp/$USER`)